caltechlibrary/newt/README.md

 - application (run time information for Newt Router and Newt Mustache)
 - models (descriptions of data as you would provided in a web form)
 - routes (web requests differentiated by a HTTP method and URL path that trigger processing in a data pipeline)
-- templates (pairs a request with a template to transform a JSON into some other form)
+- templates (pairs a request with a template to transform a JSON into some other format such as an HTML document)

 ## What type of applications are supported by Newt?